JACoW-org/docs-ECRIS/docs/InvitedOrals/SPCreview-s.md

 ---

 *SPC members should carefully read the reviewing instructions available after pressing the "Review" button before posting their review.
-Special requirements may be present for each specific IPAC.*
+Special requirements may be present for each specific ECRIS.*

 ---

 ### 1. Proposed track is appropriate, abstract to be proposed as invited oral presentation

-For a normal IPAC it is possible to assign a *First Priority* (i.e., "I strongly support this abstract to be accepted as invited oral presentation") or a *Second Priority* (i.e., "I also support this abstract to be considered as an invited oral presentation") to an abstract, by way of Yes/No widgets:
+For a normal ECRIS it is possible to assign a *First Priority* (i.e., "I strongly support this abstract to be accepted as invited oral presentation") or a *Second Priority* (i.e., "I also support this abstract to be considered as an invited oral presentation") to an abstract, by way of Yes/No widgets:

 ![](../InvitedOrals/img/ratings.png)

 ---

-**Note: at a typical IPAC every SPC member is allowed to cast a maximum of *five* first priorities and a maximum of *five* second priorities for each Main Classification.** If we consider that we normally have eight Main Classifications (MC1 through MC8) this will allow 80 maximum votes per SPC member (40 first and 40 second priority).
+**Note: at a typical ECRIS every SPC member is allowed to cast a maximum of *five* first priorities and a maximum of *five* second priorities for each Main Classification.** If we consider that we normally have eight Main Classifications (MC1 through MC8) this will allow 80 maximum votes per SPC member (40 first and 40 second priority).

 The SPC Chair, however, may choose a different number of possible votes to be cast.
-The Scientific Secretary will confirm and give precise instructions on how many priorities an SPC member is allowed to assign for a specific IPAC.
+The Scientific Secretary will confirm and give precise instructions on how many priorities an SPC member is allowed to assign for a specific ECRIS.

 ---